 Tools we use

-Currently, this cookbook features Python Packages (Section 1) for working with data supported by NSIDC DAAC.
-It also features some applications (Section 3) that are accessible through a web browser or as stand alone packages that need to be installed on your local machine.
+Currently, this cookbook features Python Packages for working with data supported by NSIDC DAAC.
+It also features some applications that are accessible through a web browser or as stand alone packages that need to be installed on your local machine.

 The focus on Python not only reflects the expertise of NSIDC DAAC but also reflects the popularity of Python within the Earth and atmospheric science communities.
 However, we recognize that many of our users are more familiar with other programming langauges such as R and Matlab.
 We hope that we will be able to include these langauges as the Cookbook develops.